hotosm/TM-Extractor/Readme.md

 ### Command Line

-Run the script from the command line with the following options:
+Head over to [Env](#environment-variables) to verify you have setup correct env variables & Run the script from the command line with the following options:

 - For Specific TM Projects :